When schools face the need to upgrade, update, or completely replace teaching tools and technology, there’s always much to consider.

 Connectivity also means internet access, which has become a requirement for school projectors.
 This is very possible with projectors that have USB connectors, as you can add Wi-Fi and even Android or Windows computing modules.
 Significantly older projectors have no way to get online and access the internet, rendering them non-smart in the most basic way.

-Advances in technology as expected to make new projectors smaller, lighter, and more power efficient, while improving their features and performance.
+Advances in technology are expected to make new projectors smaller, lighter, and more power efficient, while improving their features and performance.
 Old generation projectors are larger, heavier, and take up more space.
-They also consume much more power while providing less performance and benefits.
+They also consume much more power while providing lower performance and fewer benefits.
 Bulky projectors are difficult to move, while new models are very portable and can easily be carried between classrooms.
 You can even feel the difference in temperature and sound, where old projectors warm up rooms and generate noise, while modern models are much cooler and nearly silent.

 All of these provide reasons to get new projectors and serve as indicators that the time for a replacement has come.
 The longer you delay, the more time teachers have to waste on dealing with projector hassles, the more student focus is diminished.